 All skaters need to be present at the price awarding ceremony in person and in their skating costume.
-Skaters who are absent for the price awarding ceremony will not receive medals or trophees.
+Skaters who are absent for the price awarding ceremony will not receive medals or trophies.
 Absence is also sanctioned in accordance with the KBKF/FRBPA competition regulations.

-Skaters are called with their rank and total score (out of 50).
+Skaters are called with their rank and total score.

-When publishing or communicating the results, the rank, and total score (out of 50) are mentioned.
+When publishing or communicating the results, the rank, and total score are mentioned.
 Detailed scores are optional.